Licensing and exams

 Structural (requires current licensure as a WA PE before applying)

-Your experience must be gained under the direct supervision of a licensed professional engineer unless you are employed by the federal government, in the military or you work in the manufacturing industry.
-If your experience is gained in the manufacturing industry your experience is not required to be under the direct supervision of a licensed professional engineer, however, a PE must be employed at the company (at the time of your employment) and you must list his/her name and license number on the experience verification form.
+If your experience is gained in the manufacturing industry your experience is not required to be under the direct supervision of a licensed PE, however, a PE must be employed at the company (at the time of your employment).
+You must list their name and license number on the experience verification form.

-Licensing examination content is copy write protected and not available for public inspection.
-Many questions are repeated from one exam to another.
-Review of exams would compromise the exam items from further use.
 If you fail a NCEES or state specific exam, you will be provided with a diagnostic report that outlines how you performed in topic areas of the exam.

 Once you are approved for the exam by WA State, you can take the exam anywhere that is offered by NCEES.